mit-orcd/orcd-docs-edit/contributing.md

 ## Previewing a PR

 When a PR is submitted or updated a Github action step will automatically try and build the PR.

+The PR action will produces and online and a downloadable preview of the changes.

+#### Online preview
+An online preview is automatically produced for each PR at the location https://mit-orcd.github.io/orcd-docs-previews/PR/PR _nnnn_, where
+_nnnn_ is the number of the PR.
+Within a PR the preview link can be accssed by selecting the following sections
+   * Show all checks
+   * Details
+   * Summary

+the preview location URL is shown next to the text `URL for preview` in the Github action summary.

+#### Downloadable preview
-The action will produce an _artifact_ zip file that holds the built site.
+A downloadable PR preview is generted as an _artifact_ zip file that holds the built site.
 The zip file can be downloaded and unpacked locally.
 Opening the top-level index.html in the zip file in a browser will provide a browsable view of the updated document.